 - 1. Men's Football: The advanced mark rule shall not apply to non-15-a-side games. - 2.
-Men's Football: where the 20m line is referred to in the Official Guide relating to the kick out only, the 13m line shall be used. - 3.
+Men's Football (non-15-a-side): where the 20m line is referred to in the Official Guide relating to the kick out only, the 13m line shall be used.
+The ball must travel 13m and beyond the 20m line before being played by another player on the defending team. - 3.
 Ladies Football: all kickouts on reduced size pitches shall be taken from the 20m line equivalent.